flexcompute-readthedocs/Flow360Documentation/docs/source/examples/rotation_interface.rst

         body fitted cylinder blocks inside a larger nearfield domain

-Please note that it is possible, just like in the figure above, to set up blocks within blocks within blocks to simulate for example a rotating propeller with blades that pitch as they rotate (i.e. a helicopter\'s cyclical ).
+Please note that it is possible, just like in the figure above, to set up nested rotational interfaces to simulate for example a rotating propeller with blades that pitch as they rotate (i.e. a helicopter\'s cyclical ).
 We could also put many rotating blocks inside the stationary farfield block to simulate multiple rotors

 Rotation interface
 ~~~~~~~~~~~~~~~~~~